OpenXRay/xray-16/README.md

 You can see the detailed differences table [here](https://github.com/OpenXRay/xray-16/wiki/%5BEN%5D-Differences-from-original-X‐Ray).

+### Experimental mesh-shader visibility

+`r_mesh_shaders 1` opts the frame-graph renderer into mesh-shader visibility for regular and terrain clusters, including the Hi-Z retest, on capable D3D12 or native Vulkan devices.
+The default is `0`; changing it does not require a restart.
+Unsupported devices, including the bundled macOS/MoltenVK backend, retain vertex draws.
+Pipeline creation failure or a scene exceeding the supported mesh dispatch capacity also retains vertex draws, with the reason logged under `[VisibilityRaster]`.

+This prototype emits two groups of up to 64 triangles per cluster without changing geometry, LOD selection, alpha testing, or material resolve.
+It is intended to look unchanged and does not yet deduplicate vertices.
+Confirm activation through the `mesh dispatch (two groups per cluster)` log and a GPU capture; performance improvements are not guaranteed.
+Skinned geometry, grass/details, shadows, and transparency keep their existing paths.

 ## Goals
 1. Clean up engine code, boost performance, and fix original X-Ray Engine bugs that were polluting S.T.A.L.K.E.R. series.
 2. Make it a drop-in replacement for original engine.